Spiritual challenges have remained essentially the same over millenia.

 What Is a Buddha?
 Buddha literally means one who is awake.
 Shakyamuni Buddha awoke to a deep and powerful vision of what our life is and can be.

 At First, Buddhism Was Not Buddhism.
 In the West we like isms and when we say Buddhism everyone recognizes it as one of the world's great religions.
 But for many hundreds of years, Buddhism was not known as Buddhism, but more often as The Middle Way, or the Way of the Buddha.
-And if it seems different from Western religions, just remember that it was not designed to fit a definition of religions that did not yet exist.
+And if it seems different from Western religions, please remember that it was not designed to fit our definition of religion.
+Most other religions of the world did not yet exist in their present form.

 While there are many entry points to Buddhism, many are drawn to Buddhism because of its three main dimensions: